ronrest/domain_and_ec2/README.md

 It might take several hours (or even a few days) for these changes to take effect.

-You monitor if the changes have occured using the command line tool `dig` (which should be installed by default on an ubuntu machine).
+You can monitor if the changes have occured using the command line tool `dig` (which should be installed by default on an ubuntu machine).
 Type:

 ```